HMDA aims to generate Rs 500 crore through plot auctions

 Poor response to pre-bid meeting

 HMDA officials are reportedly concerned after the pre-bid meeting saw poor participation.
-While there was some interest in the Turkayamjal plots, there were hardly any inquiries for those in Bachupally, causing unease among the officials.
+While there was some interest in the Turkayamjal plots, there were hardly any enquiries for those in Bachupally, causing unease among the officials.